mashbash/rails_views_and_partials/README.md

 # Views and Partials

-1) Views:
-What is a view?

--What is Action View?
-  - Action View and Action Controller are the two major components of Action Pack.
-In Rails, web requests are handled by Action Pack, which splits the work into a controller part (performing the logic) and a view part (rendering a template).
-  - Action View is then responsible for compiling the response.
-  - Render method and options
-  - layouts

-#Render
-- When you call ‘render’ where does it look for files?
-  - First it looks at which controller it exists in, it then goes to the views folder and looks for a view file with a corresponding file.
-  - It renders the file that is called in

-Render has many permuations of arguments

-Rendering collections

-things we think people should know and understand

-things we think people should see

-things we think shouldn’t be shown

 for every controller action, rails tries to find a layout and a view corresponding to that controller action.  it then sticks the view file inside the layout file at ‘<%= yield %>’
 Sinatra apps we were building only had 1 layout file